friendlyfoe241-cyber/RNA-ML-benchmark-test/Data/README.md

 ### Important

-The dataset is **not placed** in the right directory for running the benchmark.
+The dataset is **included** in this repository.

-To use this project:

-1. Download `GSE17048_series_matrix.txt.gz`
-2. Place it in the project root directory
+To use this project, the dataset `GSE17048_series_matrix.txt.gz` must be located/placed it in the project root directory